Low FODMAP Fruits: What You Can and Cannot Eat (+ Free Printable PDF)

 Health Benefits of Fruit

-How many servings of fruit you should consume each day depends on your age and gender.
+How many fruit servings you should consume daily depends on your age and gender.
 However, most adults should aim for 1 1/2 to 2 1/2 cups of fruit daily.

 • Acai Powder, 1 tablespoon